OB-CODE/Tic-Tac-Toe/README.md

 ---

 ## :scream: Bugs to fix
+//Known bugs:
-//Known bug - Clicking on the .gameContainer changes the background - need to turn this feature off.
+    - :angry: Clicking on the .gameContainer changes the background - need to turn this feature off.
-// You can click on a square that has already been clicked on and it changes the turn (background stays the same)
+    - :angry:You can click on a square that has already been clicked on and it changes the turn (background stays the same)
-// Play again button does not clear the array so the previous selections are still counting towards the next game.
+    - FIXED :sunglasses: Play again button does not clear the array so the previous selections are still counting towards the next game.
+    - :angry: Need to stop game from registering clicks once winner declared.
+    - :grey_question: Show the winning combo by changing those squares in some way.

 ---
 ## :sob: Lessons learnt
 - storing array data in a new variable change the data type and cause problems if not done correctly.